Delayed periods : what are the causes?

 - Regular breathing exercises;

-- Foods that are known to affect blood circulation (parsley, ginger, orange or pineapple).
+- Foods with a reputation for improving blood circulation (parsley, ginger, orange and pineapple).

-If you are sexually active, take a pregnancy test as soon as your period is 5 days late.
+If you are sexually active, take a pregnancy test as soon as periods is 5 days overdue.
 If the situation persists despite a negative test, make an appointment with your doctor to obtain a prescription for a blood test.
-If you have not had intercourse since your last cycle, a consultation after one week will allow you to find an explanation for the delay in your period.
-In any case, it is advisable to seek professional advice after one month of amenorrhea.
+If you haven't had intercourse since your last cycle, a consultation after one week will help explain the delay periods.
+In all cases, it's advisable to seek professional advice lafter one month's amenorrhea.

-- How to shorten your period naturally?
-Explanations and advice
+- How can you shorten your periods naturally?
+Explanations and tips

-- Long periods during the menstrual cycle: is it normal?
+- periods long periods during the menstrual cycle: is this normal?